adityamparikh/solr-mcp-server/README.md

 4. **Network Exposure**: Unlike STDIO, HTTP endpoints are exposed over the network and accessible to any client that can reach the server

-### Securing HTTP/SSE Deployments

-If you need to deploy the MCP server with HTTP/SSE transport for remote access, you **must** implement security
-controls:

-1. **Use HTTPS**: Always use TLS/SSL encryption for production deployments
-2. **Implement OAuth2 Authentication**: Follow
-   the [Spring AI MCP OAuth2 guide](https://spring.io/blog/2025/04/02/mcp-server-oauth2/) to add authentication
-3. **Validate Origin Headers**: Implement origin header validation to prevent DNS rebinding attacks
-4. **Network Isolation**: Deploy behind a firewall or VPN, restricting access to trusted networks
-5. **Use API Gateways**: Consider deploying behind an API gateway with authentication and rate limiting

 ### Recommendation

 - **Local development/testing**: Use HTTP/SSE mode for testing with MCP Inspector, but only on localhost